Chester Smith: Death

 On August 8, 2008, Chester Smith died of heart failure after a routine trip to Stanford University Medical Center in Palo Alto, California.
-He is survived by his wife Ann Lesley Smith and three daughters by his first marriage, Laura, Lorna and Roxanne and 11 grandchildren.
+He is survived by his second wife of three years, Ann Lesley Smith, three daughters from his first marriage of 42 years to Naomi Smith: Laura, Lorna, and Roxanne, as well as 10 grandchildren.
 He was buried at Lakewood Memorial Park Cemetery in Hughson, California.
 Several years after his death, Sainte Partners sold off all of their assets and shut down operations for good.